Mon – Sun: 24/7 Electrical

 Take a walk around your home and inspect your electrical components visually.
 Look for any signs of damage on cords, such as fraying or cracking.
 Loose plugs are another potential hazard, so ensure all connections are secure.

-Make sure all outlets and switches have their covers securely fastened to the wall – missing or damaged covers expose electrical components and pose a risk of shock.
+Make sure all outlets and switches have their covers securely fastened to the wall.
+Missing or damaged covers expose electrical components and pose a risk of shock.

 Pay close attention to ground fault circuit interrupter (GFCI) outlets in areas like bathrooms and kitchens.
 These outlets offer added protection against electrical shock in potentially wet environments.
 While we won’t delve into specific testing procedures for safety reasons, a qualified electrician like WP Electrical should address concerns about GFCI functionality or any other electrical component.